-- (b) if because of its identity with, or similarity to, the earlier trade mark and the identity or similarity of the goods or services covered by the trade marks, there exists a likelihood of confusion on the part of the public; the likelihood of confusion includes the likelihood of association with the earlier trade mark. - 2.
-'Earlier trade marks' within the meaning of paragraph 1 means: - (a) trade marks of the following kinds with a date of application for registration which is earlier than the date of application for registration of the trade mark, taking account, where appropriate, of the priorities claimed in respect of those trade marks; - (i) European Union trade marks; - (ii) trade marks registered in the Member State or, in the case of Belgium,Luxembourg or the Netherlands, at the Benelux Office for Intellectual Property; - (iii) trade marks registered under international arrangements which have effect in the Member State; - (b) European Union trade marks which validly claim seniority, in accordance with Regulation (EC) No 207/2009, from a trade mark referred to in points (a)(ii) and (iii), even when the latter trade mark has been surrendered or allowed to lapse;
+- 1. A trade mark shall not be registered or, if registered, shall be liable to be declared invalid: - (a) if it is identical with an earlier trade mark, and the goods or services for which the trade mark is applied for or is registered are identical with the goods or services for which the earlier trade mark is protected; - (b) if because of its identity with, or similarity to, the earlier trade mark and the identity or similarity of the goods or services covered by the trade marks, there exists a likelihood of confusion on the part of the public; the likelihood of confusion includes the likelihood of association with the earlier trade mark. - 2.
+'Earlier trade marks' within the meaning of paragraph 1 means: - (a) trade marks of the following kinds with a date of application for registration which is earlier than the date of application for registration of the trade mark, taking account, where appropriate, of the priorities claimed in respect of those trade marks; - (i) European trade marks; - (ii) trade marks registered in the Member State or, in the case of Belgium,Luxembourg or the Netherlands, at the Benelux Office for Intellectual Property; - (iii) trade marks registered under international arrangements which have effect in the Member State; - (b) European trade marks which validly claim seniority, in accordance with Regulation (EC) No 207/2009, from a trade mark referred to in points (a)(ii) and (iii), even when the latter trade mark has been surrendered or allowed to lapse;